wavefrontHQ/docs/pages/doc/visualize_histograms.md

 ![annotated heat map](images/heatmap_annotated.png)

 The heatmap is interactive and lets you examine the histogram in detail.
+* Add histogram queries in Query Builder or Chart Builder.
+  - Use an `hs()` query to visualize data that were ingested as Wavefront histograms.
+  - Use a `ts()` query to visualize any data as histograms.
-* Click any field to bring up a legend.
+* Hover over any field to bring up a legend.
 The legend:
   - Shows how this histogram bar fits in with the rest of the histogram using a contrasting color.
   - Includes information about the range, count, and percentile.
+  Use Shift-P to pin the legend.
 * Click the ellipsis in the to right to go to the Traces browser for this histogram distribution.
 * Change the time, X axis, or Y axis to customize what you see.